Berlin Blockade: Growing Tensions (1945–1947)

 In a June 1945 meeting, Stalin informed German communist leaders that he expected to slowly undermine the British position within their occupation zone, that the United States would withdraw within a year or two and that nothing would then stand in the way of a united Germany under communist control within the Soviet orbit.
 Stalin and other leaders told visiting Bulgarian and Yugoslavian delegations in early 1946 that Germany must be both Soviet and communist.

 Berlin quickly became the focal point of both US and Soviet efforts to re-align Europe to their respective visions.
-As Soviet Foreign Minister Vyacheslav Molotov noted, "What happens to Berlin, happens to Germany; what happens to Germany, happens to Europe."
+As Soviet Foreign Minister Vyacheslav Molotov said, "What happens to Berlin, happens to Germany; what happens to Germany, happens to Europe."
 Berlin had suffered enormous damage; its prewar population of 4.3 million people was reduced to 2.8 million.

 After harsh treatment, forced emigration, political repression and the particularly harsh winter of 1945–1946, Germans in the Soviet-controlled zone were hostile to Soviet endeavours.
 Local elections in 1946 resulted in a massive anti-communist protest vote, especially in the Soviet sector of Berlin.
 Berlin's citizens overwhelmingly elected non-Communist members to its city government.

 The Soviets also granted only three air corridors for access to Berlin from Hamburg, Bückeburg, and Frankfurt.
 In 1946 the Soviets stopped delivering agricultural goods from their zone in eastern Germany, and the American commander, Lucius D. Clay, responded by stopping shipments of dismantled industries from western Germany to the Soviet Union.
 In response, the Soviets started a public relations campaign against American policy and began to obstruct the administrative work of all four zones of occupation.